 A New Opportunity

-I have written quite a bit recently about the importance of having a practical and well-planned approach to marketing communication.
+This week, we are talking about the importance of having a practical and well-planned approach to marketing communication.

 Now, in most service sectors from accountancy and insurance to estate agencies and recruitment companies, businesses have evolved delivering custom software applications to help the agencies operate more efficiently.